cjacker/opensource-toolchain-stm32/README.md

 ## Bare Metal Programming

-For simple tasks such as blink a led, you can write some bare metal codes without using any libraries, usually a bare metal project of ARM Cortex-M consists of:
+For simple tasks such as blink a led, you can write bare metal codes without using any libraries, usually a bare metal project of ARM Cortex-M consists of:

-- **A Linker script** define the memory layout
+- **A Linker script** to define the memory layout.
 - **A startup file** typically written in assembly which:
   + initialize the stack pointer
   + initialize the non-zero read/write-data in RAM
   + initialize the zero read/write-data in RAM
   + define the interrupt vector table
   + jump to the main function
-- **A main function**
+- **A main function** to do the task.

+These components are also the essiential minimum components to work with GNU Toolchain.

 There are some baremetal demos in this repo for stm32f1/f4/h7 (what I have when written this tutorial), you can take these demos as reference.

 ## Official Firmware library

-Vendors will provide a firmware library for each part or for a part family.
-ST STM32 call it as 'SPL' (standard peripherals library), WCH CH32F ship it as 'EVT' and GigaDevice GD32F call it as 'firmware library'.
-They all have the similar project structure and file organization, and all are very similar to STM32 'SPL'.
+Cortex-M MCU vendors usually provide firmware library for each part or part family.
+ST STM32 call it as 'SPL' (standard peripherals library), WCH CH32F ship it as 'EVT' and GigaDevice GD32F call it as 'firmware library', etc. They all have the similar project structure and file organization, and all are very similar to original STM32 'SPL'.

 **Note:** stm32 'SPL' was deprecated serveral years ago by stm32cube. it's recommend to use Cube/HAL with stm32 instead of 'SPL'.